yoyomonem/twemoji/README.md

 ## API of Twemoji

-Following are all the methods exposed in the `twemoji` namespace.
+Following are all the methods exposed in the Twemoji namespace.

 ### twemoji.parse( ... ) V1